What happens if I do decide to take part in a trial?

 - scans, which produce pictures of the inside of your body

-These tests will not be done unless you have signed the consent form.
-Speak to the research team and your consultant about these tests so that you know exactly what is involved.
+These tests will not be done unless you have signed the consent form, because they form part of the research study.
+It may take some time to complete them and get all the results.
+Speak to the research team and your doctor about these tests and how long they take, so that you know exactly what is involved.